ivy-llc/ivy/docs/overview/deep_dive/inplace_updates.rst

 Inplace updates enable users to overwrite the contents of existing arrays with new data.
 This enables much more control over the memory-efficiency of the program, preventing old unused arrays from being kept in memory for any longer than is strictly necessary.

-The function `ivy.inplace_update`_ enables explicit inplace updates.
+The function :func:`ivy.inplace_update` enables explicit inplace updates.
 :func:`ivy.inplace_update` is a *primary* function, and the backend-specific implementations for each backend are presented below.
 We also explain the rationale for why each implementation is the way it is, and the important differences.